Environmental Studies

 L82 EnSt 122 Ampersand: Pathfinder — A Sense of Place: Discovering the Environment of St. Louis

-Students will go exploring in and around St Louis.
-They will learn about the St. Louis backyard and their "home" for the next four years.
-Through field trips, readings, and discussion, students will see firsthand what challenges face the environment and the people who live here.
-They will learn how to examine multiple perspectives, how to think critically, and how to approach problems from an interdisciplinary and holistic approach.
-They will also learn why it is important to know a community at the local level to affect change on any level: state, national, or international.
-In addition to weekly readings and discussions, this course includes several field trips.
+Go exploring in and around St Louis.
+You'll learn about the St. Louis backyard, and your "home" for the next four years.
+Through field trips, readings, and discussion, you'll see first-hand what challenges face the environment and the people who live here.
+You will learn how to examine multiple perspectives, how to think critically and how to approach problems from an interdisciplinary and holistic approach.
+You'll also learn why it is important to know a community at the local level if you're going to affect change on any level-state, national, or international.
+In addition to weekly readings and discussion, this class includes several field trips.

 Same as L61 FYP 122